c-sanders/Quaternion/README.md

 * ### What are quaternions?

+The field of mathematics contains a myriad of different types of mathemetical structures.
+Some of these are rather well known.
+They include such structures as matrices, and complex numbers.
+Other examples of mathematical structures are less well known, with quaternions being one such example.
+But what are quaternions exactly, and how is it exactly that they behave as a mathematical structue?

-Quaternions are an example of a mathematical structure.
-Other, well known examples of mathematical structures include complex numbers, vectors, and matrices - to name just a few.
-You might recall that complex numbers are comprised of two parts - one real part and one imaginary part.
+Let us begin to attempt to answer these questions, by recalling that complex numbers are comprised of two parts - one real part and one imaginary part.
 Quaternions are just like complex numbers, but rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
 When we say "real part" in the context of complex numbers